Fall 2018 ENGH 400: Vikings, Knights, and African Kings: Race and History in the Nineteenth-Century US

 Spring 2019 ENGH 401: Honors Thesis Writing Seminar

 Prerequisites: permission of department and ENGH 400.
 This course gives students who wish to write an Eng-lish honors thesis guidance in research methods, while offering the opportunity to share works in progress in a workshop format.
 Theses of about 20-25 pages in length are written under the supervision of the instructor and a faculty mentor with expertise in the thesis area.
 Students may take the thesis seminar concurrently and in coordination with another approved course offered by the English Department.
 In this case, the instructor in that course serves as thesis reader and advisor.
 Students choosing this option receive credit for the thesis seminar and second course; however, thesis work may substitute for some assigned work in the second course by arrangement with the instructors of both the thesis seminar and second course.
 Please contact the instructor during the fall semester if you have any questions about what might constitute a topic for the the-sis.

 Note: BA students with a concentration in Creative Writing may substitute ENGH 495 for ENGH 401 with per-mission of the instructor and Honors coordinator.

 ENGH 402: Honors Independent Study

-Students can take an independent study in the either the fall or the spring semester.
+Prerequisites: permission of department and ENGH 400.
+Students in the BFA program can take an independent study in the either the fall or the spring semester.
 Applications are available in the main office, Robinson A487.
-These should be completed, including signatures by the faculty advisor and the English Honors coordinator by May 1st for the Fall semester and December 1st for the Spring semester.
+These must be completed, including signatures by the faculty advisor and the English Honors coordinator, before students can enroll.